Highway 1 Travel Information:

 Current Planned Closures

-There may be other multi-day extended closures from mid-September to the end of November, 2021.
+Expect multi-day, extended closures from mid-September 2021 to the end of November 2021.
+Check for updates on your travel date here.

 Tour the Triangle!